 The only PREMIER physical activity exclusionary criterion is the inability to engage in physical activity; hence, PREMIER participants will enter the study at a variety of physical activity levels and abilities.
 For sedentary participants, regular participation in moderate intensity activity is an appropriate goal and the PREMIER physical activity intervention is designed to assist them in meeting this goal.
 However, some participants will already be engaging in moderate intensity activity and may wish to increase their physical activity intensity to a vigorous level.
-If there are no contraindications to this (determined from data collected during screening and eligibility provided from the coordinating center to interventionists), the PREMIER intervention can assist the participants will have previous experiences with physical activity and will be interested in progressing quickly to vigorous activity.
+If there are no contraindications to this (determined from data collected during screening and eligibility provided from the coordinating center to interventionists), the PREMIER intervention can assist the participants in meeting the PREMIER goals by engaging in vigorous activity.
+Similarly, some participants will have previous experiences with physical activity and will be interested in progressing quickly to vigorous activity.
 Finally, some participants may already be engaging in vigorous activity, and the PREMIER intervention will assist them in maintaining their current level of activity.